MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 In this task, you will perform the following changes to the form:

-- change the columns in the lookup view for outcome
+- change the columns in the lookup view for Outcomes

 1. Select the **Outcome Lookup View** view, click on the ellipses (...), and select **Edit in new tab**.